 With a new year comes new ambitions and hopes, and this applies especially to business.
-Anyone who takes their job seriously will no doubt be using this period to reflect how they can improve on their performance in 2013.
+Anyone who takes their job seriously will no doubt be using this period to reflect how they can improve on their performance in the last year.
 Those who run companies themselves will have even more to think about.

 Whether you’re running a small start-up company or a multinational organisation, no business can function with having somebody to pull the strings, and to be looked up to as the face of the company or a department within it.
 Acting as a leader, however, does not come naturally to everybody, and it can be a big step up if you’re more used to simply managing your own time rather than that of a whole company.